AmyKrizanWang/AmyKrizanWang/README.md

 - 🔭 Digging into the AI world, leveraging dev skills with the AI assistance, diving in and having fun!
-- 😄 Developers >>> Listen >>> "AI gives you [wiiings](https://medium.com/interesting-stories-only/the-man-who-sued-red-bull-for-not-growing-wings-and-won-13-million-ade8cc851137)"
+- 😄 Developers >>> Listening & 👀 >>> "AI gives you [wiiings](https://medium.com/interesting-stories-only/the-man-who-sued-red-bull-for-not-growing-wings-and-won-13-million-ade8cc851137)"
 - ⚡ Fun fact: Balancing work and living is tough, but overwhelming - so easy!
 - 🌱 K.I.S.S.
 Continue digging!